discrete-notes/discrete-notes.github.io/_posts/2020-05-21-network-decomposition-5.md

 nodes written in binary.
 A first attempt in this direction is the following.
 Let us start by having two sets of nodes, the ones whose IDs begin with 0, and the ones whose IDs begin with 1.
 We will draw these sets as respectively blue and red.
-Now if we want to be sure that not two nodes of different colors (red and blue) are adjacent, we can freeze one of the nodes for every bicolored edge.
+Now if we want to be sure that no two nodes of different colors (red and blue) are adjacent, we can freeze one of the nodes for every bicolored edge.
 In a good scenario, we get the following picture.